-In year, total capital expenditure amounted to £15.261m, a decrease of £2.343m compared to the previous year, largely due to a decrease in expenditure on industrial units and waste management services of £8.32m due to projects coming to an end and an increase in expenditure of £5.48m mainly in relation to new regeneration schemes.
+In year, total capital expenditure amounted to £47.849m, an increase of £32.588m compared to the previous year, largely due to expenditure of £3m on Schools Band B projects and £29m on the Ebbw Valley Railway.

 The major items of expenditure, categorised by scheme type, are identified in the table (below).